How to Detect a Faulty Thermostat

 - Step three: Replace the batteries in your thermostat.
 This may fix the problem.
 It is important that you change out your thermostat batteries at least once a year.

-- Step four: If you have a mechanical thermostat, gently clean it.
-Dust can make these types of thermostats not function correctly.
+- Step four: If you have a mechanical thermostat, clean it.
+Dust can make these types of thermostats not function.

-If you took the steps above and still cannot get your unit to function properly, please give the experts at Harwich Port Heating and Cooling a call.
-We will troubleshoot your thermostat and replace it if necessary.
-We have numerous years of experience in the HVAC field and know the importance of a properly functioning system.
+If you followed the steps and can't get your unit to work, give the experts at Harwich Port Heating and Cooling a call.
+We will look at your thermostat and replace it if necessary.
+We have many years of experience in the HVAC field.
+We know the importance of a functioning system.